 - Alaska Regional Hospital

 - Southcentral Foundation

 - Anchorage Neighborhood Health Center

 - Municipality of Anchorage

-This project is possible thanks to the support from Alaskans like you.
-This partnership would not have come to fruition without a supportive community that prioritizes addressing homelessness in Alaska.
+This project is possible thanks to the support of Alaskans like you.
+This partnership would not have come to fruition without a generous community that prioritizes addressing homelessness in Alaska.